-The future projections of Maintenance costs on Federal-Aid Routes for Member Agencies are projected to Fiscal Year (FY) 2024 using 4% inflation for each year using FY 2019 operation costs as base year.
+The future projections of Maintenance costs on Federal-Aid Routes for Member Agencies are projected to Fiscal Year (FY) 2025 using 4% inflation for each year using FY 2019 operation costs for cities and FY 2020 operation costs for counties as base year.
 Table below provides the future projections of Maintenance Costs on Federal Aid Routes for Member agencies.